karakasilgin/StackOverflow2023/README.md

 Conjure the Magic: Launch Power BI and initiate a new project.
 Follow the spells in the README to weave relationships, create measures, and build your visual empire.

 Unleash the Report: Cast the spell to upload your masterpiece to Power BI service.
-Share it with fellow wizards and witches.
+Share it with fellows.

 Feedback Alchemy: Gather feedback from the magical community and continuously improve your report.
 Let the data evolve and thrive!